-You are the owner of any records the University has on you, and therefore you control the access to these records.
+The Family Educational Rights and Privacy Act (FERPA) states that with a few exceptions, you must provide written consent for the University to release your student records.
 The most important record is your academic transcript, which the Registrar keeps and updates regularly.
-Copies of your current transcript will be sent off-campus only at your written request.
+Copies of your current transcript will be sent offcampus only at your written request.
 (To prove your sincerity, you pay a small fee for the service.)